Muhlenberg Township, Berks County, Pennsylvania: Geography

-Muhlenberg Township surrounds the borough of Laureldale and has its southern border shared entirely with the City of Reading.
-Within the township are the unincorporated communities (or neighborhoods) of Bernharts, Cherokee Ranch, College Heights, Frush Valley, Hyde Park, Hyde Villa, Muhlenberg Park, Riverview Park, South Temple, Temple, and Tuckerton.
+Muhlenberg Township surrounds the borough of Laureldale and its southern border is shared entirely with Reading.
+Within the township are the unincorporated communities or neighborhoods of Bernharts, Cherokee Ranch, College Heights, Frush Valley, Fox Run, Hyde Park, Hyde Villa, Muhlenberg Park, Riverview Park, South Temple, Temple, and Tuckerton.

-Muhlenberg contains the retail district of Reading's northern suburbs with a number of restaurants and national retailers along the 5th Street Highway, including the former Fairgrounds Square Mall (Former Home of Reading Fairgrounds Speedway).
-The Greater Reading Expo Center was located in the township just north of the city in proximity to the PA 12 expressway.
+Muhlenberg contains the retail district of Reading's northern suburbs with a number of restaurants and national retailers along the 5th Street Highway, including the former Fairgrounds Square Mall, former Home of Reading Fairgrounds Speedway.
+The Greater Reading Expo Center was located in the township just north of the city in proximity to the PA Route 12 expressway.

 Muhlenberg has a hot-summer humid continental climate (Dfa) and the hardiness zone is 6b.
 The average monthly temperature in Muhlenberg Park ranges from 29.7 °F in January to 75.0 °F in July.